 Nigeria import requirement is constantly growing as the nation is growing.
-For example, in 1 January 2006, the government sought to abolish the Pre-Shipment Inspection Scheme for imports to Nigeria and the introduction of the Destination Inspection Scheme.
-Thus, new guidelines, procedures and documentation requirements became effective in respect of import transactions with effect from that date.
+For example, in 1 January 2006, the government sought to abolish the Pre-Shipment Inspection Scheme for imports to Nigeria.
+Subsequently, there was the introduction of the Destination Inspection Scheme.
+Thus, new import guidelines, procedures and documentation requirements became effective from that date.

-This article is a gathering of bit-and-pieces of updated Nigeria import requirement.
+Therefore, this article is a gathering of bit-and-pieces of updated Nigeria import requirement.
 What we will do in this article is pickup existing guidelines, delete what is no longer applicable, and add what is new.
-Contact us today for detail on Nigeria import requirement.
-We help to clear your cargos seamlessly.
+Furthermore, contact us today for detail on Nigeria import requirement.
+We clear cargo seamlessly and timely.

 NIGERIA IMPORT REQUIREMENT

 The guidelines discussed here are adopted from CBN circular titled TED/FEM/FPC/GEN/01/012; dated April 2014 and is still in force.

 GET A FORM M

 “Any person intending to import physical goods into Nigeria shall in the first instance process Form through any Authorized dealer bank, irrespective of the value and whether or not payment is involved.”

 For details about Form M and how to obtain it, read my article for: FORM M NIGERIA: HOW TO PROCESS AND OBTAIN IT

 For more details on importation procedure and how to initiate imports to Nigeria, read:

 This section will highlight the responsibilities of all parties involved in the import value chain.
 The purpose is to enable you know who does what in each importation process.
 With this knowledge, you will be empowered to know who to hold responsible in case of error or failure.